The Wounded (Star Trek: The Next Generation): Reception

-In 2014, Gizmodo rated "The Wounded" the 80th greatest episode of Star Trek.

-In 2009, IGN ranked the guest character, Starfleet's Benjamin Maxwell as the 25th best character of Star Trek.
-In 2016, Wired ranked Benjamin Maxwell as the 94th most important character of Starfleet within the Star Trek science fiction universe.

-In 2016, it was suggested viewing for Saint Patrick's Day due to its Irish content, in particular for Captain Maxwell and Miles O'Brien's rendition of the Irish ballad "The Minstrel Boy".

-In 2016, Empire ranked this the 31st best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
-This film magazine notes that Captain Picard (played by Sir Patrick Stewart) must juggle the difficulties of a renegade Starfleet captain, as political and military considerations pile up on the border between war and peace with the newly-introduced Cardassians.

-In 2017, Business Insider listed "The Wounded" as one of the most underrated episodes of the Star Trek franchise at that time.
+Empire ranked "The Wounded" the 31st best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
+This film magazine notes that Captain Picard must juggle the difficulties of a renegade Starfleet captain, as political and military considerations pile up on the border between war and peace with the newly-introduced Cardassians.
+Gizmodo rated "The Wounded" the 80th greatest episode of Star Trek.
+Business Insider listed "The Wounded" as one of the most underrated episodes of the Star Trek franchise at that time.

-In 2017, Den of Geek ranked this episode as one of top 25 "must watch" episodes of Star Trek: The Next Generation.
+Den of Geek ranked it in the top 25 "must watch" episodes of Star Trek: The Next Generation.

+TrekMovie.com suggested it as viewing for Saint Patrick's Day due to its Irish content, in particular for Captain Maxwell and Miles O'Brien's rendition of the Irish ballad "The Minstrel Boy".

+Regarding Starfleet's Benjamin Maxwell, IGN ranked Maxwell as the 25th best character of Star Trek.
+Wired ranked Maxwell as the 94th most important Starfleet character in the Star Trek universe.